Samppa50/SyntheticHealthData/README.md

 # Synthetic health data

-Synthesizing .csv/.xlsx data for usecases in which original data can't be used.
+Synthesizing .csv/.xlsx or picture data for usecases in which original data can't be used.
-Generating synthetic pictures will also be soon supported.

 Connecting requires TAMK source network access. http://172.16.5.51:5001/